 The “Singing Sisters,” Sonya and Aleta Buckelew, shown in the photo on the left, will have their own show this year.
 The very talented Sonya and Aleta are former professional singers and sang backup for the ABBA Girlz at the last two festivals and will do so again this year.
 Sonya and Aleta will sing popular songs from all five Nordic countries.
 The girls sang with superstars like George Jones, Tony Orlando, and others and have a wide range of talents all the way from country to classical music.

-Talented musician and performer Phil Birdsell will emcee the festival stage events.
-He will lead the Sunday morning Festival Variety Show that will feature performances by several of our very talented park performers including Stina Fagertun, Nathan Muus, Ross Sutter, True Thomas and Jaan Calderson.
+Other talented musicians and performers Phil Birdsell appear on the festival stage events.
+The Sunday morning Festival Variety Show that will feature performances by several of our very talented park performers including Stina Fagertun, Nathan Muus, Ross Sutter, True Thomas and Jaan Calderson.